Ian Kinsler: 2005: Transitioning to second base

 Invited to the parent club's 2005 spring training, he hit .327 while slugging .612.
 Kinsler spent 2005 at Triple-A with the Oklahoma RedHawks, transitioning from shortstop to second base because that is where the organization anticipated he would play in the future, in the event that Alfonso Soriano no longer played second base for the major league team.
-That was tough on Kinsler's ego initially, but the most difficult part of the switch for him was the double play.
 He was selected to the mid-season Pacific Coast League All Star team in June, and came in a close second to Mitch Jones in the 2005 Triple-A Home Run Derby.

 For the season, in 530 at bats he hit .274 with 23 home runs, 102 runs (tied for tenth in the minor leagues), 94 RBIs, and 12 steals in 14 attempts.
 Kinsler cracked the Baseball America Top 100 Prospects list, ranking 98th.
 On the side, during the season he kept an on-line journal for MinorLeagueBaseball.com.